-Experimental Design and Management of Birds
+Experimental Design

-A total of two hundred and fifty (250) day old Arbor Acres broiler chicks (of mixed sexes) were obtained from a reputable hatchery and used for the study.
-At the start of the experiment, after removal of weak and unthrifty birds were removed.
-The chicks were weighed and randomly assigned to twenty five groups of 10 birds each, with similar mean live weight.
-Five groups were randomly assigned to each of the 5 experimental diets each group were randomly assigned to each of the 5 experimental diets shown in Table 1 and 2, in a Completely Randomized Design (CRD).
-These diets constitute the experimental treatments.
+A total of unsexed 250 Arbor Acres broiler day old chicks were used for this study.
+The chicks were weighed and randomly assigned to twenty five groups of 10 birds each.
+Broiler management

 The birds were reared on deep litter, using pens measuring 4m X 2m/group, in an open sided, tropical style poultry house.
 All routine management practices, including recommended vaccinations and medications, were strictly observed throughout the period of the study.
 Feed and water was provided ad-libitum.
 There was a starter phase which lasted from day old to 4 weeks of age, and finisher phase of 7-10 weeks.
 During the two weeks in between (5th and 6th weeks) all birds were pooled and fed a common diet, after which they were re-randomised into finisher phase experimental groups similar to those of the starter phase.

+Data collection

+What where the data collected from experiment?
+Mention about it, chick weight?
+Daily body weight?
+Temperature?
+Feed?
+Water?
+Humidity?

 Haematology and Serum Biochemistry

 Blood samples was collected from randomly selected birds from each of the replicates using a 5 ml sterile syringe and needle from veins under the wings, about 3 ml was placed in sterile bottles containing anti-coagulant Ethylene Diamine TetraAcetic Acid (EDTA).
 While 2ml for serology was placed into anti-coagulant free tubes.